jhrozek/enhancements/enhancements/compliance-operator.md

   RFE filed against OpenSCAP and planned by the OpenSCAP team to aggregate results from all the cluster nodes into a single report.
 * The remediations were typically done using a shell script or Ansible.
-For OpenShift we’d want the remediations done using MCOs.
-However, the remediations are not a hard prerequisite for the first version of the operator, even identifying the gaps in compliance would be useful
+For OpenShift we’d want the remediations done using MachineConfigs or other Custom Resources.
+However, the remediations are not a hard prerequisite for the first version of the operator, even identifying the gaps in compliance would be useful.
 * For the gaps in compliance we identify, a check must be written.
 These checks are being compiled as a parallel effort.
 Having a full set of checks and/or remediations is not a hard prerequisite for the operator